Coder1010ayush/algorithms/ml/models/dimensional_reduction/readme.md

 # Principal Component Analysis (PCA) Implementation

 ## Overview
-This repository contains an implementation of **Principal Component Analysis (PCA)** from scratch using NumPy.
+This file contains an implementation of **Principal Component Analysis (PCA)** from scratch using NumPy.
 PCA is a dimensionality reduction technique that transforms high-dimensional data into a lower-dimensional form while retaining as much variance as possible.

 ## Features
 - Implements PCA from scratch without using libraries like scikit-learn.